antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 C# 6 and VB 14
 --------------

 C# and VB are both part of the [Roslyn compiler](https://github.com/dotnet/roslyn).
-You can see the language specs for the new versions in the [Roslyn GitHub wiki](https://github.com/dotnet/roslyn/wiki/Languages-features-in-C%23-6-and-VB-14).
+You can see the language features for the new versions in the [Roslyn GitHub wiki](https://github.com/dotnet/roslyn/wiki/Languages-features-in-C%23-6-and-VB-14).

 The following language features are a subset of the new capabilities you can use starting today in either language.
-Some of the other [new language features](https://github.com/dotnet/roslyn/wiki/Languages-features-in-C%23-6-and-VB-14) are unique to one language or the other.
+Some of the other [new language features](https://github.com/dotnet/roslyn/wiki/Languages-features-in-C%23-6-and-VB-14) are unique to one language or the other or existed already in one and were added to the other this release.

 **String interpolation:** An intuitive String.Format-like syntax for composing strings from templates with inline expressions.